SkytAsul/INSA-Typst-Template/README.md

 # INSA - Typst Template
 Typst Template for documents from the french engineering school INSA.
-It was primarily made for INSA Rennes, but it should be easily modified to suit other INSA schools.
+It was primarily made for INSA Rennes, but it now includes INSA HdF assets and should be easily modified to suit other INSA schools.

-# Examples
+## Examples
 You can find examples for the all the document types [in the `exemples` folder](exemples).

-# Usage
+## Usage
-## From the online package
+### From the online package
 Templates are available in the official Typst templates repository (Typst Universe):
 - `insa-report`, `insa-stage` and `insa-document` are under the name [`silky-report-insa`](https://typst.app/universe/template/silky-report-insa).
 - `insa-letter` is under the name [`silky-letter-insa`](https://typst.app/universe/template/silky-letter-insa).